BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 For a long time, I developed using structured languages: FORTRAN, PATRAN PCL and Visual Basic.
 Later, in 2016, I started studying OOP using Python.
 I have developed a number of projects using python, java and C++ later in my professional life.
-For the last three years, like many other software engineers, I have been studying FP and DOD from books and by inspecting public works of other people from github.
+For the last three years, like many other software engineers, I have been studying FP, DOD and low latency from books and by inspecting public works of other people from github.
+Currently, I am a C++ developer with a powerful background in the low latency applications.

 **Two Incidents**\
 An incident made a great effect on my vision for software engineering.